GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 <iframe src="{{ site.baseurl }}/assets/images/3d_plot_interactive_spin.html" width="100%" height="500px"></iframe>
 <p align="center">
 <em>
-Fig. x.
+Fig. 4.
 The portion of the drone cage that is observable using the OptiTrack system.
 </em>
 </p>